Tax Business Marketing Mix

 Federal Direct offers a marketing contribution to your marketing mix if you decided to do an Every Door Direct Mail campaign.
 Federal Direct Tax Services will contribute up to $500 toward an eligible campaign, and we help with the campaign execution.
 This will help increase your ROI in at least one area of your tax business marketing.

-For more information on marketing with Federal Direct, visit: https://www.federaldirecttax.com/my-tax-office/marketing/?src=naea
+For more tax advertising ideas with Federal Direct, visit: https://www.federaldirecttax.com/my-tax-office/marketing/?src=naea

 If you are an independent tax office looking for whole tax office solutions, give us a call at (866) 357-2052 to discuss partnership opportunities.
 Ask about our Professional Courtesy Discount on our Platinum Partnership Package for Enrolled Agents, CPAs and Attorneys.